tomdionysus/foaas/README.md

 Will return content of the form 'And :from said on to :name, "Verily, cast thine eyes upon the field in which I grow my fucks", and :name gave witness onto the field, and saw that it was barren. -  :reference'

+## /yeah/:from

+Will return content of the form 'Fuck yeah! - :from".

+## /item/:item/:from

+Will return content of the form 'Fucking :item. - :from', e.g. /item/flying%20monkeys/Bob will return 'Fucking flying monkeys. - Bob'.

 # Alternative URLs

 - http://foaas.herokuapp.com